cunarist/transle/README.md

 # Project Structure

-Flutter creates cross-platform user interface using Dart while Rust handles the internal logic.
+**Flutter** creates cross-platform user interface using Dart while **Rust** handles the internal logic.
 The front-end and back-end is entirely separated.
 These two worlds communicate through steams.

+This repository is based on [Cunarist App Template](https://github.com/cunarist/app-template).
+It is possible to receive latest updates from the template repository with the Python command stated below.

 # System Preparation